 But, it isn’t as simple as just diving into your data and making changes.
-If you don’t know what you’re doing, what your goal is, or how to implement the changes you need to make to reach your goal, it’ll be much harder to succeed.
+If you don’t know what you’re doing, what your goal is, or how to implement the changes you need to make to reach your goal, it’ll be much harder to succeed with recruitment analytics.

 Below, we’ll map out the steps you need to take to start analysing and improving your recruiting.

 For starters, why would you want to analyse your recruitment process in the first place?
 What can you gain from this?
 Well, the answer is a lot!

 When you put some time into understanding the strengths, blockers, weaknesses, and missing links in your recruitment, you can improve in leaps and bounds.
 This can mean:

 - Faster hiring – Understanding exactly what is slowing down your recruitment process will mean you can eliminate blockers, and hire faster!